chuy-zip/REMOTE_MCP/README.md

 ### 1. Add Two Numbers

-Subtracts the second number from the first and returns the result.
+Adds the second number from the first and returns the result.

 __Parameters__: